 Update on Travel Grants: Within the first week after announcing the grants, more than a dozen eligible applicants submitted requests to Executive Coordinator Ralph Bauer.
 The SEA executives have decided to increase the funds set aside for funding travel grants for the 2019 biennial to more $4000, and to try to spread this amount among as many as twenty applicants.
 The SEA is committed to making conference travel more feasible for grad students and to welcoming junior scholars into our society.
 If you have already applied, please await news of your reward soon.

 Travel Logistics: Make travel plans soon.
 The Eugene airport, Mahlon Sweet Field, uses the code EUG and is served by United, American, Delta, Alaska, and Allegiant Airlines from cities shown on the map below.
-It is not a major hub, obviously, and fares fluctuate widely, but the end of February is typically a slow period, with lower fares.
+It is not a major hub, obviously, and fares fluctuate widely, but the end of February is typically a slow period with lower fares.

-For guests staying at the Eugene Hilton, a free shuttle bus is available to and from the airport.
+Hilton Hotel Eugene, a free shuttle service is available to and from the airport.
 For those staying elsewhere, taxi service costs $20 -25 to central Eugene.
 Uber and Lyft will be operating in Eugene by the time of the conference.

 Alternatively, one can fly to Portland (PDX) and reach Eugene by Amtrak train or by bus.
 Least expensive is the Bolt bus service, which departs downtown Portland for Eugene twice a day for $15 one way.